RiverGlide/CukeSalad/README.md

       When I attempt to add: the number '10.0' to the number '10.0' Then I should get the answer '20.0'

 Notice that we've reused "switch on the calculator'.
-The new "When" step has a slightly different layout.
+The new _When_ step has a slightly different layout.
 Let's examine that for a second...

     When I attempt to <do something>: <name> '<value>' <name> '<value>'